 Allergies

-Food allergies and intolerances can trigger an immune response like watery eyes, a leading cause of staining in dogs.
+Dog skin allergies and intolerances can trigger an immune response like watery eyes, a leading cause of staining in dogs.

 Inflammation from allergic reactions can also block the tear ducts (nasolacrimal ducts).
 These are small holes in your dog’s lower eyelid that drain excess tears into the sinus and down their throat.
+When these are blocked, there’s nowhere for the tears to go except down their face.

 High glycaemic index (GI) carbohydrates